eclipse-archived/ceylon-lang.org/documentation/1.0/reference/structure/attribute.md

 <!-- id:attr2 -->
 <!-- cat-id: attr -->
+    // A getter with a block:
     shared String name {
         return (firstName ? "") + " " + (lastName ? "");
     }
+    // A getter using 'fat arrow':
+    shared String nameNormalized => name.normalized;

 An attribute setter: